This post may contain affiliate links.

 Where to eat and stay in Bronte country

 Ashmount Country House

-Owned by the Heaton family, 17th-century Ponden Hall near Stanbury is said to be the model for Thrushcross Grange in Wuthering Heights, and the Brontes visited here often.
-It’s now a B&B, or you can do a Tea and Tour.
-Visit the Ponden Hall website for more info.
+The 17th-century Ponden Hall near Stanbury is said to be the model for Thrushcross Grange in Wuthering Heights.
+It’s a place the Brontes visited often.
+Now it’s a B&B.

 Slightly farther afield is Clarendon restaurant, a creative combination of modern French cuisine and British cookery.
 The building is a traditional, stone-walled public house 8.3 miles from medieval Bolton Abbey.
 Located in Hebden, Skipton.